 The Waves is in close contention with Mrs Dalloway for my favourite novel by Virginia Woolf.
 It’s a beautiful book, layering six voices in monologue; moving from morning until night, from childhood into old age.
 All against the backdrop of the sea.

-The Waves helped to create modern fiction, and it’s a book for all of us who love language.
+The Waves helped to create modern fiction and is a book for all of us who love language.

 I am made and remade continually.
 Different people draw different words from me.